sablier-labs/solana-indexers/README.md

    yarn substream-auth # or simply substreams auth
 ```

+Don't forget to run the `.substreams.env` file if you generate it, for export to apply its effects and make the key available in the terminal.

 #### 3. Register with buf.build to avoid rate limits

 The system uses buf.build to create/validate protobufs.